To create a prototype of your product and garner investments or market attention, you will need to follow these steps:

 If you’re reading this, you likely already have an idea for a product.
 This might be a simple sketch on the back of a napkin, a 3D render, or even a

 Your next step is to turn this rough idea into a functional prototype.
-We’ll share a process to create your own prototype below:
+We’ll share a process to have your own prototype made.

 1. Create a detailed diagram or sketch